CCExtractor/website/content/public/gsoc/cc_rust_ocr.md

 This process has a bit of proprocessing to help the OCR, which has lots of moving bits around.
 There's a number of places in which wild-west memory management happens.
-You know where this is going\...
+You know where this is going...